Can Dogs Eat Broccoli? Yes, in Moderation

 How many cups of broccoli can a dog eat?

-Dogs can eat 1-2 cups of broccoli but when you start initially, always start with one cup of broccoli, which is washed and cut into bite-size pieces.
+Dogs can eat 1-2 cups of broccoli, but when you start, always start with one cup of broccoli, which is washed and cut into bite-size pieces.
 For one dog, 1 cup of broccoli is enough at the start.

-The small dog can have 1 small cup, and the large dog can have 1-2 cups of broccoli.
+The small dog can have one small cup, and the large dog can have 1 to 2 cups of broccoli.
 A large dog can eat 2 cups every day.
 Bite-size pieces are easy to digest.

 Always start with small portions and increase gradually but not more than 10% of their daily meal intake.
 Portion control is very important.